SageBrushes/ARESNYC/District Net Control Script.md

 ### Two minutes before start of the net

-This is ```<your callsign>```.
-The New York City District ARES Net will be held at 8:30 PM on this frequency.
+This is ```your callsign```.
+The New York City District ARES Monthly Emergency Practice Net will be held at 8:30 PM on this frequency.
 Stations listening are invited to check into the Net, and stations wishing to make a call are requested to do so now.
-This is <<your callsign>> standing by.
+This is ```your callsign``` standing by.

 ### START OF NET

-This is <<your callsign>> Calling the New York City District ARES Emergency Practice Net, attention this is <<your callsign>> calling the New York City District ARES Emergency Practice Net.
+This is ```your callsign``` Calling the New York City District ARES Emergency Practice Net, attention this is <<your callsign>> calling the New York City District ARES Emergency Practice Net.
 The New York City District ARES Emergency Practice Net is now in routine formal session.
 This net meets on the the last Monday of the month at 8:30 P.M. local time through the generous facilities of the KC2GOW Repeater system.

 ### STOP AND BREATHE